martis42/depend_on_what_you_use/docs/project_design_rationales.md

 The project started with Python as it eased coming up with the first prototype.
 Also, C++ has a quite limited standard library compared to Python and in the past not many Bazel ready c++ libraries were available.

-Given, bzlmod made it far easier to depend on many established C++ dependencies and in general more things support Bazel nowadays, we might switch to a C++ implementation eventually.
+Given, bzlmod made it far easier to depend on many established C++ dependencies and in general more things support Bazel nowadays, we plan to switch to a C++ implementation.

 ## Why use a multi step automatic fixes workflow